The only thing he will not divulge is his grades in Engineering

 There is always a dilemma when it comes to choosing institutes because wrong choice of institute could very easily lead to poor career growth or waste of money or both and unfortunately most of the B school rankings have different ranks for the same institute.
 Also most rankings do not consider students point of view and have a low weight for their most important criteria – placements.
 Continue Reading

 Now that all results of all MBA entrances have been declared, the focus has now shifted to preparation for the Personality Assessment stage.
 The admission test eliminates around 95% of the candidates and this makes many candidates with interview calls complacent.
 The reality is that in the Personality Assessment stage, while the number of students you will be competing against is fewer, the quality of competition is higher.
 Each student who is short listed by the institute deserves to be in the final list, but only those who are well prepared will finally make it.
 This stage is difficult because its focus is on those aspects that have been ignored by most of us as they were never part of our school and college exams.

 The Institute of Financial Management and Research offers a 2 year full-time ‘Postgraduate Diploma in Management’ program recognized by AICTE.
-This Chennai based institute has a fee structure of Rs.
-10 lacs (the fee covers tuition, laptop, books & materials, examination fee, IT charges & institute’s formal wear) for the entire 2 years.
-The living expenses need to be borne by the student over and above the fee, charges for the hostel if opted for are Rs.9000/month.
-IFMR considers CAT 2013 / XAT 2014 / CMAT – Sept 2013 and GMAT GRE scores (taken in the last five years) Continue Reading
+This Chennai based institute located in Sricity has a fee structure of Rs.
+12 lacs (The fee covers Tuition, a laptop, books & materials, library membership, examination fee, IT charges and institute’s formal wear costs).
+Living expenses are extra.
+Boarding & lodging charges at the hostel are Rs.
+1,00,000/- per annum.